Sainte-Chapelle in Paris (stained glass windows)

 How to Spend One Perfect Day in Paris (Full Guide!)

 Paris is a dream destination, and you could easily spend several weeks seeing all there is to see in the city.
 But you might be wondering, is it worth visiting Paris for a day trip?
 Our answer: It’s absolutely worth visiting Paris for one day!
 I’ve been to Paris many times, and I think it’s definitely worthwhile to spend a day in Paris.
-In this post, we’ll share our guide for planning a day trip to Paris!
+During our last trip, we had just one day in Paris before heading to our next destination.
+In this post, I’m sharing my guide for planning a day trip to Paris!

 Reasons to Plan a Day Trip to Paris